AndrewDEcheverria/AndrewDEcheverria/README.md

 ## 👋 Greetings

 Hello, I'm Andrew.
-A self taught data analyst with skills such as analysing data, data cleaning and visual models
+A self taught data analyst with skills such as analysing data, data cleaning and creating dashboards

 - Querying data using SQL
 - Develop dashboards with tableau